 The AUA is a leading advocate for the specialty of urology and works on behalf of its members and their patients.
 Our legislative priorities were developed by the Legislative Affairs Committee using input from an Association-wide survey of members and sister society leaders.
 This list was approved by the AUA Board of Directors in February 2017.

 - Preserve access to appropriate prostate-specific antigen (PSA) screening.

 - Reform the U.S. Preventive Services Task Force (USPSTF) recommendation process.

-- Preserve the use of the in-office ancillary services exception (IOASE) to the Stark Law when appropriate.
+- Preserve the appropriate use of the in-office ancillary services exception (IOASE) to the Stark Law.

-- Address workforce shortages in all urologic practice environments, preserve access to timely and appropriate care, and advocate for increased graduate medical education (GME) funding and resources for urology positions.
+- Address workforce shortages in all urologic access practice environments, preserve access to appropriate and timely care, expand access to care with innovations including telemedicine, and advocate for increased GME funding and resources for urology positions.

 - Promote urology/cancer research funding.